richardnunes/animals/testing-with-rtl/1.basic-component/README.md

 7. `*ByTitle`: The title attribute is not consistently read by screen readers, and is not visible by default for sighted users.

 8. `*ByTestId`: The user cannot see/hear these, so this is only recommended for cases where you can't match by role or text.

 ## Task

-Test the UI components in `InfoTile` get rendered as expected.
+Test the UI components in `InfoTile` get rendered as expected using the queries above.

-1. Go to file `/src/tests/task-01-queries.test.js`
+1. Go to file `app/src/tests/task-01-queries.test.js`
 2. Write tests for each test case on the file.

 #### Next: [Solution for 1.
 Queries](./SOLUTION.md)